ozan-koksal/bloom-filters/README.md

 # Scaling Change Data Capture for Black Friday: A Probabilistic Approach with Bloom Filters

 At Insider, our Product Catalog Database (PCD) receives millions of product updates daily.
 Our Change Data Capture (CDC) pipeline captures these database changes and delivers notifications to subscribers who are actively tracking specific products.
 As we prepare for upcoming peak seasons like Black Friday, one of our biggest challenges is efficiently filtering change notifications to deliver only relevant updates to the right subscribers.
-This is where Bloom filters are poised to be our game-changer.
+Enter Bloom filters—our solution to this challenge.

 ```mermaid
 graph LR